MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 > [!NOTE]
 >
 > - Generative answers (documentation skill) does not support multi-turn conversations yet.
-> - When engaging in a multi-turn conversation, Copilot keeps track of the five most recent questions only.
-This means that Copilot starts clearing the prompts that were entered first and only keeps the latest five.
-To improve response quality, we suggest limiting your follow-up questions to four and then restart the chat.
+> - When engaging in a multi-turn conversation, Copilot keeps track of the ten most recent questions only.
+This means that Copilot starts clearing the prompts that were entered first and only keeps the latest ten.
+To improve response quality, we suggest limiting your follow-up questions or more frequently restart the chat.
 For more information, see [Clear previous prompt context to start over](#clear-previous-prompt-context-to-start-over).

 #### Example